 One of the most sold types of espresso machines is the semiautomatic espresso machine.
-This is the perfect choice for espresso enthusiast who aims to learn and experiment with coffee.
+This is the perfect choice for espresso enthusiasts who aim to learn and experiment with coffee – it allows them to play with different recipes to create their favorite popular espresso drinks.

 There is also the inexpensive semiautomatic, which is the choice of those on a tight budget.
 But at the other end of the spectrum, the espresso hobbyist, who will buy expensive equipment, in order to have a better control over brewing process.